DPBandA/job-management-tracking-system/doc/Development.md

 # Purchasing (Financial Administration)
 - Impl "Tools" menu for general messages and for the PO to request approval from someone who is able to approve a PR:
+  * Impl PR email template.
-  * Finish implementing openRequestApprovalDialog() using an email template.
+  * Finish implementing openRequestApprovalDialog() using PR email template.
+  * Finish implementing sendPurchaseReqEmail() using PR email template.
   * Modify add postMail method that accepts the "from user" as argument.
   * Impl purchaseReqEmailDialog.
   * Impl request for approval dialog using the purchaseReqEmailDialog.